Unveiling the Mystery: Understanding the Square Root of 49 and Beyond

 Q: What is the principal square root?

 A: Every positive number has two square roots: a positive and a negative one.
-For example, the square roots of 49 are +7 and -7 because both 7 x 7 = 49 and (-7) x (-7) = 49.
+Which means for example, the square roots of 49 are +7 and -7 because both 7 x 7 = 49 and (-7) x (-7) = 49.
 The principal square root is the non-negative square root, which is usually what is implied when we simply say "the square root."
 So, the principal square root of 49 is 7.

 Q: Can we find the square root of a negative number?